 The topic of Internet Security is extremely deep and complicated, so I'll give you just the basics.
 If you have access to the internet or email from any device that uses either Microsoft Windows, Apple OS or Android operating systems, you need to have excellent internet security, which includes not only protection against all forms of malware (viruses, spyware, adware, riskware, trojans, root-kits, worms, keyloggers, etc), but also a firewall and a spam filter.
 The right choice in internet security will help prevent your computer and files from being infected, corrupted or stolen.
 Consider it an investment to protect your assets, and furthermore, if it blocks even one threat, you should consider that a return on the cost of investment because, disinfecting a computer can cost anywhere from $100 to a few hundred dollars, depending on circumstances.
 Be aware that there is no anti-virus, anti-spam or firewall protection that can protect you from 100% of the threats.
 The purpose of internet security is to minimise the risk of computer infection, identify theft and privacy invasion.
 Unfortunately there is nothing you can do to truly eliminate the risk.

-I recommend either of Bitdefender's, Eset's and Kaspersky's security solutions, depending on what device you are looking to protect and what features you need.
+For those users who don't historically have issues with malware infections, you are categorically at a low risk and in which case I would recommend you rely on the built-in malware protection (that applies to both Apple and Microsoft operating systems).
+But for other users, I strongly recommend increasing your malware protection by using either of Bitdefender's, Eset's, Avira's and Kaspersky's security solutions, depending on what device you are looking to protect and what features you need.
 This is where I come in.
 Don't let it get complicated, just let me take care of it for you.
 That's why I'm here.
 This is what I do for my clients.
 My recommendation is primarily based on independent tests performed by a non-profit organisation called AV Comparatives, and secondly my own evaluation.
 It must be fully automated and not ask any (or extremely few) questions, be robust, have only a minimal hit on your computer's performance, trigger few (if any) false positives, and of course have excellent threat detection and removal abilities.
 If this sounds too complicated, don't worry, all it means is I know what I'm talking about, so you don't have to.
 My role is to make your computing life easy.